michielvannesselrooij/The-Hill-processor/README.md

 Dimple Aerospace B.V. - MATLAB package for processing and analyzing Hill measurements

 ## Getting started
-1. Add `Processing` folder to your MATLAB path
+1. Add `Processing` folder including subfolders to your MATLAB path
 2. Rename `template_mastersheet.xlsx` to `mastersheet.xlsx` to start using it

 ## Usage